aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 some tags, maybe a location, and then save that to your device.
 Basically [Untappd](untappd) but for anything you can take a picture of and without all the reliance on the social media aspects.

+The data model for the app is super simple.
+There are two objects:

+  1. Item - This is the main class it has properties for title, rating, date, comments, image, and tags.
+  2. Tag - This class just has a property for the tag name and an inverse relationship which backlinks to all `Items` that use the tag.

 # Converting from CoreData

 I recently got this app up and running as a side project to get some experience writing a full app in Swift.
 I initially wrote the data layer in [CoreData][TODO] complete with using an [NSFetchedResultsController][TODO] for my table view and everything.
-But last night I spent a couple of hours replacing all of that with [Realm Objects][TODO] and [Realm Notification Blocks][TODO].
-I had spent a few hours reading about Realm over the past week too and poked at the docs some so it was a pretty straight forward process.
+But last night I spent an hour or two replacing all of that with [Realm Objects][TODO] and [Realm Notification Blocks][TODO].
+The docs are pretty good and the tech itself is very straight forward, so there wasn't a lot of bashing my head into the wall... which might sound odd, if you've spent any time with CoreData.

+Adding the Realm framework to the project is super simple:

+  1. Drag n drop the framework file into the project and link it to the app target.
+  2. Link against libc++.dylib
+  3. Copy over the RLMSupport.swift file for a couple of Swift niceties.

+See their [docs][TODO] for details and other configuration info.

 ## Data Objects